R-S-P-MODELS/ObjectDetectionInShiny/README.md

 The road detection can be pulled from dockerhub with docker pull rspmodels/darknetroads

-The coco dataset example can be pulled using docker pull rspmodels;darknetcoco
+The coco dataset example can be pulled using docker pull rspmodels/darknetcoco